Fiat Chrysler recalls 332,000 Dodge Chargers due to air bag issue

-DETROIT Fiat Chrysler Automobiles (FCHA.MI)(FCAU.N) said over the weekend it is recalling about 322,000 Dodge Charger sedans in North America because side air bags can deploy when a car door is slammed.
+DETROIT Aug 3 Fiat Chrysler Automobiles said over the weekend it is recalling about 322,000 Dodge Charger sedans in North America because side air bags can deploy when a car door is slammed.

 This is the same issue that led to the recall of about 844,000 of FCA's Ram pickup trucks earlier this month.